Those of us who keep chickens know that not all eggs are created equal.

 Giving your hens oyster shells will help.
 It should be offered separately from the feed so only the hens that require it will take it.
 If you do not have oyster shells you can feed crushed eggshells back to your hens.

 Dietary imbalance is often caused by incorrect or insufficient feed.
 Laying hens should be given a 16% layer feed.
 Also remember that feeding them scraps can also cause an imbalance.
 So be careful about what you give them as extras.

-If a hen is being bullied by the rest of the flock, or she becomes stressed, she may lay soft shelled eggs as well.
+If a hen is being bullied by the rest of the flock or becomes stressed, she may lay soft shelled eggs.
 This can be remedied by removing bully hens from the flock.